hlkirkness/hlkirkness/README.md

 ## I love my dog more than life itself
 ![Toby](toby.jpg)

-He is a major dope
+He is two years old and is a major dope

 <!--
 **hlkirkness/hlkirkness** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.